 When To Visit Arches National Park

-Winter is the best season to go since visitors flood the park from spring through fall.
+Winter is the best season to visit the National Park since visitors flood the park from spring through fall.
 If you must visit Arches during the summer, please practice patience and courtesy as lines into the park will be long and parking lots and trails will be crowded with people.

 Be prepared for the desert and elevation by staying hydrated, wearing layers and protecting yourself from the sun with hats or sunscreen.